Best Of15 min read

 Try Betterment

-Let's be upfront: Betterment's core competency is automated investing, not debt tracking.
-But it earns its spot here because one of the most effective debt payoff strategies involves simultaneously building a small emergency fund — say, $1,000 to $2,000 — so you don't raid your credit card every time the car breaks down.
-Betterment's Cash Reserve account and goal-based savings buckets make that parallel strategy genuinely executable.
+Let's be upfront: Betterment's primary focus is automated investing, not debt tracking.
+But here's why it deserves a spot: one of the most effective debt payoff strategies involves simultaneously building a small emergency fund — say, $1,000 to $2,000 — so you don't raid your credit card when the car breaks down.
+Betterment's Cash Reserve account and goal-based savings buckets make that parallel strategy actually doable.
 Without that buffer, most people end up in a frustrating two-steps-forward-one-step-back loop.

 Key Features: